MailOnline/json-schema-test/README.md

 - _cwd_ - base path for files, passed to glob.
 Use `__dirname` to pass paths relative to the module in `suites` option.
 - _hideFolder_ - don't show this folder name in test reports (files will be shown without folder).
 - _timeout_ - mocha test timeout in ms, 2000 by default.
+- _assert_ - optional assertions library.
+If not specified `assert` from nodejs will be used that can be undesired when used in the browser.

 ## License